 Disputing a charge

-- think the charge is unreasonable
+- think it’s unreasonable

 - think the standard of work it relates to is unsatisfactory

-You can’t apply to the tribunal if:
+You cannot apply to the tribunal if:

 - you’ve agreed to pay the charge